haoxintu/FastKLEE/README.md

+**UPDATED NEWS: FastKLEE has been accepted to the Tool Demonstrations Track of ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering ([ESEC/FSE 2022](https://2022.esec-fse.org/))**!

 # Homepage of FastKLEE

-**FastKLEE has been accepted to the Tool Demonstrations Track of ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering ([ESEC/FSE 2022](https://2022.esec-fse.org/))**!

 **FastKLEE** is a tool that aims to speed up symbolic execution via reducing redundant bound checking of type-safe pointers.
 Two key insights behind **FastKLEE** are:
 * The number of interpreted instructions tends to be stupendous (usually several billion only in one hour’s run)